KevinRPan/BrattleExtras/readme.md

 These materials can be e-mailed to Charlie Gibbons.
 These objects should be broadly useful at Brattle, rather than fulfill a niche need.
 If accepted for inclusion, you will be asked to complete a simple help file for the package documentation and submit the code and documentation to the Github repository.

 ## Installation
-To install the package, first install `devtools` as you normally would.
-Then, install `BrattleExtras` using `devtools::install_github('Brattle/BrattleExtras')`.
-If this doesn't work, [download a zip file of this repository](https://github.com/Brattle/BrattleExtras/archive/master.zip), then install using `devtoos::install_local('<path to zip file>')`
+To install the package, first install `devtools` as you normally would, then load the package.
+Install `BrattleExtras` using `devtools::install_github('Brattle/BrattleExtras')`.
+If this doesn't work, [download a zip file of this repository](https://github.com/Brattle/BrattleExtras/archive/master.zip), then install using `devtools::install_local('<path to zip file>')` Add `build_vignettes = TRUE` to the installation call to create the vignette.

 ## Examples and documentation
 See the vignette in the package for examples of usage.
+You can access the vignette using `RShowDoc("vignette", package = "BrattleExtras")`.